erpnet/ErpNet.FP/README.md

 ### Want to try it now?
 Download the windows version of ErpNet.FP

--  You can downloading ErpNet.FP.Win Http Server, and its manager ErpNet.FP.Win.Manager.exe here -> [ErpNet.FP.Win.zip].
+-  You can download the ErpNet.FP.Win Http Server and its manager app ErpNet.FP.Win.Manager here -> [ErpNet.FP.Win.zip].

 To start the printing service, run ErpNet.FP.Win.Manager.exe.
 It start and show notification icon in the tray.